 What is a Shallow Mount Subwoofer?

 A shallow mount subwoofer provides the same functionality of a traditional subwoofer in a smaller package.
 Regular subwoofers are deep and heavy, and their size can make it difficult or impossible to mount them in small spaces.
+The traditional route to take for those interested in a subwoofer in their vehicle is to build or buy a subwoofer box that their new subwoofer will fit into and then be placed in their car or truck.
+Most people end up putting these subwoofer boxes in the truck of their vehicle since there’s more space there usually and it’s out of sight and not taking up interior space.

 Speaker companies recognized that for certain applications, a traditional sub wasn’t practical, and they’ve developed subwoofers that require 4” or less of mounting clearance to remedy the problem.